 Grants

 Grants are available to students in need of financial assistance.
 Unlike scholarships, grants are awarded based on financial need, not academic merit.
-Student grades and test scores are taken into account by institutions that award need-based financial aid.
+Institutions that award need-based financial aid consider their grades and test scores.

 Graduate Assistantships

-Teaching Assistantships– Teaching assistantships are available at some universities in exchange for the student’s time and effort.
-The duties of a professor’s assistant can include anything from assisting with lesson plans to working with students in the lab and/or workshop.
+Teaching Assistantships – Teaching assistantships are available at some universities in exchange for the student’s time and effort.
+The duties of a professor’s assistant can include anything from assisting with lesson plans to working with learners in the lab and workshop.
 An assistantship can reduce the cost of higher education considerably.

 Student Loans

-The federal government, banks, and private lenders may all offer loans to students, but students must be prepared to make interest payments on any such loans they receive.
-It’s also important to remember that missing or delaying payments will almost certainly result in an increase in student debt.
+The federal government, banks, and private lenders may offer student loans, but they must be prepared to make interest payments on any such loans they receive.
+It’s also important to remember that missing or delaying payments will almost certainly increase their debt.

 FAFSA